prometheus/docs/content/docs/introduction/faq.md

 After extensive research it has been determined that the correct plural of 'Prometheus' is 'Prometheis'.

+### Can I reload Prometheus configuration ?

+Yes, sending SIGHUP to the Prometheus process will reload and apply the configuration file.
+The different components attempt to handle failing changes gracefully.

 ### Can I send alerts?

 Yes, with the experimental [Alertmanager](https://github.com/prometheus/alertmanager).